ONLINE HELP

 • The order of widgets in list has no influence on the widget position in the Dashboard control.
 This position can be defined in the widget description.

-• The number associated with the widget is used to handle it through programming.
+• The number associated with the widget is used to handle it programmatically.

 • To modify the background color of your widget, use a cell in your window or internal page.
 This cell will contain the controls of your window or internal page.
 The background of cell will be used to color the widget.

-Defining or modifying the display options of a widget
+Define or modify the display options of a widget

 1. Select the widget to configure in the "Content" tab of the description window of Dashboard control.

-2. In the right section of the screen, specify:
+2. On the right-hand side of the screen, specify:

 • the associated internal window or page if necessary.